ionic-enterprise/tutorials-and-demos-vue/README.md

-# Tutorials and Demos for Angular
+# Tutorials and Demos for Vue

 This is a collection of tutorials and demos.